simoneldevig/json-gui/README.md

 </p>
 <br/>

-> Create REST API with a GUI
+> Create a REST API with a GUI

 - ⚡️ Create endpoints
 - ♻️ Create resuable models